rizzolib/fractal-ordinal-marketplace/README.md

 - **Endpoint:** `/create-listing`
 - **Method:** POST
-- **Summary:** This endpoint lists one or more ordinals for sale on the marketplace.
+- **Summary:** This endpoint lists one or more ordinals for sale on the marketplace for fractal network.
-- **Description:** This endpoint is used to list ordinals for sale.
+- **Description:** This endpoint is used to list ordinals for sale on fractal network..
 It returns a Partially Signed Bitcoin Transaction (PSBT) which the owner must sign.
 The buyer must provide the unspent transaction output (UTXO) covering the price and fees, with the seller's signature required only during the initial listing.
 - **RequestBody:**
   - **Content Type:** `application/json`
   - **Schema:** `CreateListing`